midonet/data-migration/README.rst

          `midonet_tasks' table of Neutron DB where they will be imported to midonet cluster.
 With --dryrun, nothing gets inserted.
+The input of this command is the JSON output from 'prepare' command. provider_router
-The input of this command is the JSON output from 'prepare' command. bind
+         Convert the MidoNet Provider Router to an edge router.
+The input to this command is the JSON output from 'prepare' command. bind
          Read from stdin the JSON output generated from 'prepare' command, and bind the hosts to tunnel zones and ports.